-The ARCP is an annual opportunity for evidence gathered by a trainee, relating to the trainee's progress in the training programme, to document the competencies that are being gained.
-Evidence of competence will be judged based on a portfolio of documentation, culminating in an Educational Supervisors Structured Report.
+The ARCP is an annual opportunity for evidence gathered by a trainee, relating to their progress in the training programme, to document the competencies that are being gained.
+Evidence of competence will be judged based on a portfolio of documentation, culminating in an educational supervisors' structured report.

 Separate ARCP guidance is available on the College website.
-A copy of all ARCP forms issued to the trainee must be provided to The Royal College of Pathologists prior to recommendation for the award of the CCT.
-Lack of progress, identified by the issue of an ARCP outcome 3 or 5 and necessitating repeat training to rectify deficiencies will lead to the extension of training.
+A copy of all ARCP forms issued to the trainee must be provided to the Royal College of Pathologists prior to recommendation for the award of the CCT.
+Lack of progress, identified by the issue of an ARCP outcome 3 or 5 and necessitating repeat training to rectify deficiencies, will lead to the extension of training.
 Training leading to the issue of an ARCP 3 or 5 and necessitating repeat training will not be recognised towards the award of the CCT.
 Evidence of ARCP outcome 6 is required as part of the evidence for the award of the CCT.

-8.7 Decisions on Progress
+8.7 Decisions on progress